 The Modern Slavery Act came into force in March 2015.
 The Act aims to prevent all forms of labour exploitation and increase transparency of labour practices in supply chains.

-The Home Office has published a practical guide to the Transparency in Supply Chain clause which sets out the basic requirements of the legislation, as well as advice on what can be included in a statement to give assurance to those scrutinising the statements, but there is no tick-box obligation to be completed using a standard form.
+The Home Office has published a practical guide to the Transparency in Supply Chain clause.
+This sets out the basic requirements of the legislation, as well as advice on what would be sensible to include in a statement to give assurance.
+There is no standard form.

 For a registry of Transparency in Supply Chain modern slavery statements see:

 Seafish interactive workshop on understanding and reporting on Modern Slavery.
 10 March 2016.

 Seafish guidance on modern slavery statements for the seafood industry.
 March 2016.